mmalgeri/mariadb-aws-cloudformation-templates/README.md

 # mariadb-aws-cloudformation-templates

-### Three templates are presented
+### Four templates are presented

 The first is **xpand-cluster.yaml**, which launches a 3 node xpand cluster plus a maxscale node\
+The second is **primary-replica-cluster.yaml**, which launches 1 primary, 2 replicas and 1 maxscale node\
-The second is **xpand-one-node.yaml**, which is a single xpand node that can be added or removed from the cluster in a demo\
+The third is **xpand-one-node.yaml**, which is a single xpand node that can be added or removed from the cluster in a demo\
-The third is **primary-replica-cluster.yaml**, which launches 1 primary, 2 replicas and 1 maxscale node

-**TBD** - Improvements can be made by using something like AWS code pipeline

-# xpand-cluster.yaml

-This template launches 4 VMs to create a 3 node xpand cluster with on maxscale node.

-It assumes you are deploying to an existing VPC and subnet, which are specified in the "Parameters" section.

-You must also choose IP address for each of the nodes that do not conflict with existing nodes on the subnet.
+The fourth is **mariadb-one-node.yaml**, which launches mariadb server, which can be added to the primary-replica cluster\

 ## Prerequisites
 1. Install aws cli tools